alexfazio/crewAI-quickstart/README.md

 # Unofficial Quickstart Notebooks & More for CrewAI

 Welcome to my CrewAI learning and testing repository!

-This project aims to provide helpful Google Colab notebooks to get started with CrewAI quickly.
+This small project is designed to offer useful Google Colab notebooks for a quick start with CrewAI.

 Each notebook focuses on a specific topic or use case, providing explanations, code examples, and insights.